Martingales for physicists: A treatise on stochastic thermodynamics and beyond: Markov processes and martingales in discrete time

-The present section is organised as follows.
+We review the theory of discrete-time martingales $M_n$ defined with respect to Markov chain $X_n$.
 First, in Sec.~\ref{sec:defMarkovDiscrete} we revisit the definition of Markov chains.
 Next, in Sec.~\ref{sec:martingaleProblem}, we consider the martingale problem, which is one of the central results in the theory of Markov processes.
 Subsequently, we consider important examples of martingales in Markov processes.
-In Sec.~\ref{sec:Dynkin}, we define Dynkin's Martingales (also referred to L\'{e}vy's Martingales \cite{bremaud2013markov}).
-Then, in Sec.~\ref{sec:Multiplicative} we define multiplicative martingales, which are simple examples of martingales that are not Dynkin's Martingales, and in Sec.~\ref{subsec:Ratios} we consider martingales that are ratios of path probability densities of Markov chains, which play a prominent role in physics, in particular, in nonequilibrium thermodynamics (see Ch.~\ref{sec:martST1}-\ref{TreeSL}).
+In Sec.~\ref{sec:Dynkin}, we define Dynkin's martingales (also referred to L\'{e}vy's Martingales~\cite{bremaud2013markov}).
+Then, in Sec.~\ref{sec:Multiplicative} we define multiplicative martingales, which are simple examples of martingales that are not Dynkin's martingales.
+In Sec.~\ref{subsec:Ratios}, we consider martingales that are ratios of path probability densities of Markov chains, which play a prominent role in physics, in particular, in nonequilibrium thermodynamics (see Ch.~\ref{sec:martST1}-\ref{TreeSL}).